Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies

 \section{Conclusion}

-This review has provided a comprehensive analysis of the current state of AID systems security, exploring existing attack vectors, defence mechanisms, and available research resources such as simulators and real-world datasets.
-Several critical challenges were highlighted for the need for further investigation.
-In conclusion, while substantial progress has been made in securing AID systems, continued innovation is required to develop adaptive, resource-efficient, and patient-centric defence mechanisms.
-The path forward demands collaborative efforts from researchers, manufacturers, regulators, and healthcare providers to establish standardized frameworks and ensure that AID systems are effective and secure in protecting patients from evolving cyber threats.
-By addressing these challenges, AID systems can be trusted and widely adopted by diabetes patients to improve their quality of life, while maintaining the highest standards of safety and security.
+This review provides a comprehensive analysis of the security landscape of AID systems, encompassing technical, regulatory, and commercial aspects.
+We examined existing attack vectors, defence mechanisms, and security assessment approaches in the literature, alongside available research resources.
+The priority of these threats and the practicality of corresponding countermeasures were evaluated, highlighting several critical challenges for future research.
+While substantial progress has been made, continued innovation and practical implementation are needed to develop thorough, resource-efficient, and patient-centric defence mechanisms.
+Establishing effective security measures to prevent, detect, and respond to threats in real time requires coordinated efforts among researchers, manufacturers, regulators, and healthcare providers.
+Successfully addressing these challenges is crucial for enhancing system reliability, building user trust, and fully realising the transformative potential of AID systems in improving diabetes care.